 Knowing how much someone makes and furthermore, if they’re gainfully employed, will give you some insight into whether or not they’ll be able to pay the rent on time.
 This question can also help uncover any large debts that may keep a person from being able to pay the rent.
 Ensuring that potential tenants are able to take on the burden of renting your space is critical to a good ongoing relationship.

 Finding a tenant doesn’t have to be challenging – finding a good one may be trickier.
 However, these four questions (along with a background check from a reliable screening service) can help you figure out which candidates may be best for you and your property.

 Have any questions for us?
-Feel free to leave them in the comments!
+Contact us!